May 2, 2024

 Diet Culture Myth 1: Thinness automatically equals health

 One of the biggest lies diet culture tells us is that being thin automatically makes you “healthy.”
-This is simply not true.
+This is simply not true and is a harmful diet culture myth.
 Healthy bodies come in diverse sizes and shapes.
 The BMI chart often used as a health indicator is highly flawed and wasn’t even intended to assess individual health.
 Yo-yo dieting and weight cycling in pursuit of thinness often lead to more health issues than maintaining a steady weight, whatever that weight may be.
 We need to decouple the idea that thin equals healthy.

 Diet Culture Myth 2: Strict food rules are necessary for health